RFI in Shack

 manufactured and sold.

 Perfectly balanced lines and perfectly unbalanced lines all have equal and opposite currents entering and leaving the conductors at each end, as can lines that are out of balance.
 All properly operating two-conductor transmission lines, coaxial or parallel wire, carry equal and exactly opposite phase currents in the two conductors.
 Non-radiating coaxial lines and parallel lines (twin lead or ladder line) both have exactly equal and opposite flowing currents entering or leaving each conductor at any given end of the transmission line.
+(See coaxial lines at this link)

 The only thing determining the gender of balance is the electric field to space surround the line, or the conductor voltages to "ground" or space around the line.